visiotec/vtec_ros/README.md

    Specifies the type of homography to be considered by the optimization algorithm.
 The options are: "full", "affine" and "stretch".

+* **`robust_flag`** (string, default: "false")

+    Set this to true to enable robust mode.
+This will try to detect partial occlusions on the current image and discard that information from the estimation procedure.

 ## Usage ##